Images (c) Rory Hill

 - Total counts

-In addition to traditional survey methods, participants will also learn to estimate age and determine sex of animals and interpret sign.
+In addition to traditional survey methods, participants will also determine age and sex of animals, interpret sign, and measure trackways to assist in understanding animal behaviour.
 This course is a hybrid; comprised one-half of scientific survey and one-half of woodcraft (identifying and interpreting sign; attracting and baiting animals).

 Each NRTG course includes free, lifetime admission.
 Enrol once – come back anytime.

-The Wildlife Survey Field Methods program is delivered as a scheduled course delivery or as a contract to organizations and groups.
+The Wildlife Survey Field Methods program is delivered as a fully online, scheduled course delivery or as a contract to organizations and groups.
 See “How Do I Attend?” below.

 Upon successful completion of this course, participants will be able to:

-- Conduct five ground-based wildlife survey methods for ungulates
+- Conduct nine (9) ground-based wildlife survey methods

-- Conduct four aerial wildlife survey methods for ungulates
+- Conduct five (5) aerial wildlife survey methods

 - Choose appropriate survey methods based on target species and seasonal timing

-Please contact us with your ideas and needs, and we will work with you to design and customize this course to meet your specific needs.
+Please contact us with your ideas and needs, and we’ll work with you to design and customize this course to meet specific needs.

-Field Methods for Wildlife Surveys: Ungulates is intended for biologists and environmental technicians beginning their careers or seeking instruction protocols, First Nation environmental technicians required to conduct wildlife surveys in their territories, or others looking for a general introduction to a variety of ungulate scientific survey methods.
+Field Methods for Wildlife Surveys is intended for biologists and environmental technicians beginning their careers or seeking instruction protocols, First Nation environmental technicians required to conduct wildlife surveys in their territories, or others looking for a general introduction to a variety of large mammal wildlife scientific survey methods.

 Personal Equipment Requirements

-Waterproof field notebook (example), compass, camera (phone camera is acceptable), suitable all-weather boots, appropriate clothing for field work.
-Binoculars, GPS, field tape and plant field guide are optional but recommended.
+Waterproof field notebook (example), suitable all-weather boots, appropriate clothing for field work.
+Binoculars, GPS and compass are optional but recommended.

 For further information, or for further assistance, please contact NRTG.